-Now that you have a good understanding of this highly effective email marketing technique, give it a try!
-Create a story that people will fall in love with so people can start to fall in love with your brand too.
+Now that you have a good understanding of this highly effective email nurture campaign, give it a try!
+Create a story that people will fall in love with so your prospective buyers can start to fall in love with your brand too.
 Use this method to quickly funnel your leads into conversions!

-SMA has put together FREE list of email templates of all emails in the sequence.
-Click the link below to get your copy!
+SMA has put together a FREE list of email templates for each step in the SOAP sequence.
+Click the button below to get your copy!